reginasar/TNG_MaNGA_mocks/README.md

 ### Requirements

-Python3 (Numpy, Astropy, Scipy)
+Python3: Numpy, Astropy, Scipy

 For step 1 access to TNG simulations is required, as well as installing illustris_python module.
+Publicly available at https://www.tng-project.org/data/

 ### References